mikepqr/mike.place/content/post/ppscratch/ppscratch.md

 +++
-Description = "Probabilistic programming from scratch with Approximate Bayesian Computation" date = "2017-07-02T23:22:10-07:00" menu = ""
-title = "Probabilistic programming from scratch"
+Description = "The background to my O'Reilly series on probabilistic programming from scratch" date = "2017-07-02T23:22:10-07:00" menu = "" title = "Probabilistic programming from scratch"